Outside the Dream Syndicate

-Outside the Dream Syndicate is a 1973 album by United States avant-garde composer Tony Conrad in collaboration with German krautrock group Faust.
-The album marks Conrad's first and only musical release for many years, and remains his best known musical work.
+Outside the Dream Syndicate is a 1973 album by American multimedia artist and composer Tony Conrad in collaboration with German krautrock group Faust.
+The album was Conrad's only commercial musical release for many years, and remains his best known musical work.
 It is considered a classic of minimalist and drone music.
-Pitchfork exclaims "for a moment in Outside the Dream Syndicate, one forgets what exactly is moving and what is standing still."
+Brent S. Sirota of Pitchfork remarked in a retrospective review that "for a moment in Outside the Dream Syndicate, one forgets what exactly is moving and what is standing still."

 The original LP contained two 26-minute pieces.
-The album was digitally remastered in 1993 and released on CD by Table of the Elements with an additional 20-minute previously unreleased bonus track.
+The album was digitally remastered in 1993 and released on CD by Table of the Elements with an additional bonus track.